readjfb/AdventOfCode-2024/README.md

 ## Self Rules
 1. No LLM/Copilot use
-2. No looking at outside solutions for the first hour(s) of effort
+2. No looking at outside solutions (until I get a solution)

 # Journal (Spoiler Alert)